 BC GAMES MENTORSHIP PROGRAM

-The BC Games Mentorship Program is a partnership between viaSport and the BC Games Society and is designed to assist coaches in enhancing and developing their coaching skills in pursuit of higher levels of coaching certification.
-Please stay tuned for updated information on this year's intake in May 2017.
+The BC Games Coach Mentorship Program is a partnership between viaSport and the BC Games Society.
+It is designed to assist coaches in enhancing and developing their coaching skills in pursuit of coaching certification.

 WOMEN IN COACHING CANADA GAMES APPRENTICESHIP PROGRAM

 The Women in Coaching Canada Games Apprenticeship Program is a partnership between the Provincial/Territorial Coaching Representatives (PTCRs), the Canada Games Council (CGC), and the Coaching Association of Canada (CAC).
 This program provides the opportunity for each province and territory to send two female coaches to the Canada Games in apprenticeship roles.
 The CGC, the CAC, and PTCRs strongly believe that the apprenticeship program is an essential part of the development of a coach.
 Furthermore, apprenticeship programs can be used as a means to build capacity in underrepresented populations in coaching, such as women and aboriginals.

 The purpose of the Canada Games Apprenticeship Program is to provide women coaches with a practical and integrated major national multi-sport games experience.
 Selected coaches have direct involvement in preparation and competition and receive support from an identified mentor coach throughout the duration of the program.
 Please click here for a list of participating sports.